-Your remaining balance should be paid upon arrival with either CASH(US$) or CREDIT CARDS.
-Please note that a 5% transaction fee will be applied to any credit card transactions.
+A non refundable deposit of 50$ USD is required to complete your booking.
+Your remaining balance is due upon arrival in CASH ONLY.
+We accept USD, Cambodian Riel, Pounds, Euros and Australian Dollars.
 Additional charges such as snacks, healing sessions, tours, will be billed at the end of your stay.
 There are no ATM machines in the village, but there are many in Siem Reap.

 What is your cancellation policy?

 Our deposits are nonrefundable.
-If you are unable to attend a retreat, then you can use your deposit towards another retreat valid for up to 1 year.
-Please inform us that you will not be attending the retreat in advance.
-You will be charged the full amount for your retreat if you decide to leave early or choose to cancel within 3 days before the start date of the retreat.
+If you are unable to attend a retreat, then you can use your deposit towards another retreat valid for up to 1 year or transfer your credit to a friend.
+Please let us know at least 5 days in advance if you cannot attend, otherwise you will forfeit your deposit.

 Hotel recommendations for before/after the retreat

 There are over 700 hotels, hostels and guest houses in Siem Reap.
 We suggest that you check booking.com to find the best option in your budget range.
 Most places are only a few minutes from Lucky Mall, where the free shuttle meets on the first morning of the retreat.
-Nice budget to mid-range options include: 1920 Hotel, The Baby Elephant Boutique Hotel, Palm Garden Village,La Milia, Siem Reap Hostel, & Bliss Villa.
+Nice budget to mid-range options include: 1920 Hotel, The Baby Elephant Boutique Hotel, Lub D,La Milia, Siem Reap Hostel, & Bliss Villa.